EdZeno/Bowling-Score-Card/README.md

 In any order you like:

-* Create a nice interactive animated interface with jQuery.
+* Create a nice interactive interface with jQuery.
-* * Set up [Circle CI](https://travis-ci.org) to run your tests.
 * Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

 ## Bowling — how does it work?